snow covered mountain with blue sky and reflection in lake

 • is on headed paper and signed by the referee;

-• includes the date and position title (for example “English Language Assistant”);
+• includes the date and position title (“English Language Assistant”);

-• comments on your qualification, if possible with elements referring to the position of an English Language Assistant in Switzerland;
+• comments on your suitability for the role, if possible with elements referring to the position of an English Language Assistant in Switzerland;

 • is uploaded as a PDF.